gluten-free | dairy-free

 - You can use a piping bag or a gallon storage bag with a tip added instead of the cake decorator I use.

-Gluten-Free, Dairy-Free Candied Bacon and Scallion Deviled Eggs
+Gluten-Free Candied Bacon & Scallion Deviled Eggs

 The Ingredients